 Warm Weather Uniform for Grades 1-8 (Boys and Girls):

-NOTE: Students may only wear a St. Bernadette School sweatshirt on scheduled gym days as part of the gym uniform, otherwise the optional navy 1/4 zip.
+NOTE: Students may only wear a St. Bernadette School sweatshirt on scheduled gym days as part of the gym uniform, otherwise the optional navy 1/4 zip may be worn.
 No other style sweatshirts are to be worn during the school day as part of the uniform.

 Shoes

-A black, blue, or brown substantial shoe or sneaker is to be worn.
+A black, blue, brown or white, substantial shoe or sneakers are to be worn.
 Sperry shoes and/or boat shoes are also permitted.
-For safety reasons, students in Pre-K through 8th grade are NOT permitted to wear sliders, sandals, or open-toed shoes at any time, even when using a N.U.T. pass.
+For safety reasons, students in Pre-K through 8th grade are NOT permitted to wear slides, sandals, open-toed shoes, slippers, or any CROC style shoe at any time, even when using a "No Uniform Today" (N.U.T.) pass.
+Both sneakers MUST be the same color and have the same color laces.

 Gym Uniforms